Skylake-dev/Notes/Machine Learning/Machine Learning.md

 Let's define the margin as the minimum distance between the points in our training set and the separating hyperplane.

 ![SVM_margin](assets/SVM_margin.png)
-multiplying by `tn` is needed to have all the distances with the same sign.
+multiplying by `t_n` is needed to have all the distances with the same sign.

 To obtain a robust margin we want to maximize the minimum distance of our samples from the separating plane.
-The solution to the margin maximization is
+The solution to the margin maximization is:

 ![SVM_maximize_minimum_distance](assets/SVM_maximize_minimum_distance.png)

 This is very complex to compute as is but we can rewrite it by fixing the margin (e.g. =1).
 I can fix the margin because there are infinite values of **`w`** that build the same hyperplane, so i have one degree of freedom in their choice.
-We use this to assign the value that we want to the minimum margin (1) to simplyfy the problem by removing the minimization part (i fixed the minimum to 1).
+We use this to assign the value that we want to the minimum margin (1) to simplify the problem by removing the minimization part (i fixed the minimum to 1).

 ![SVM_maximize_margin_simplified](assets/SVM_maximize_margin_simplified.png)
-NOTE: it is a minimization because we flipped the fraction of the weights
+NOTE: it is a minimization because we flipped the fraction of the weights.

 **Math recall**
 This is a very general class of problem in constraint optimization that have the form